 EYE MOVEMENT DESENSITIZATION AND REPROCESSING (EMDR)

 Several times during his hospitalization, Alex met with a social worker, who provided education about the PTSD symptoms he was experiencing and explained how treatment could help him restore control over his life.
-During his sessions with the social worker, he began to develop an awareness of thoughts and feelings that he had not previously understood were related to his trauma.
+During his sessions with the social worker, Alex began to develop an awareness of thoughts and feelings that he had not previously understood were related to his trauma.

-In the first session, a psychologist met with Alex and discussed the theory behind Prolonged Exposure therapy to help him understand why he would be asked to do something as scary as reliving his trauma.
+In the first session, a psychologist met with Alex and discussed the theory behind PE therapy to help him understand why he would be asked to do something as scary as reliving his trauma.
 He was told he would be talking about and reacting to the memories of his traumatic experience, but in the absence of any danger.